felipetovarhenao/gamut/docs/source/index.rst

 Audio musaicing: A visual analogy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To better illustrate what `audio mosaicing` is, let's consider the following visual analogy:
+If you're new to `audio musaicing`, let's consider the following visual analogy:

    .. raw:: html